COVID-19 - Guidance and Information for Employers and PAs

 - PAs or carers working directly for vulnerable clients or through an agency are classed as a KEY WORKERS and can continue to travel to work and send children to school.
 We have sent out letter templates to PAs to act as a form of ID to verify this.
 Click here to download a copy.
 For information about how to work safely, follow NHS guidelines here:

-- From Tuesday 31st March we will have stocks of disposable gloves and face masks at the DAAC – please call us to arrange a time to collect (this is for PAs who you employ and Self-Employed PAs only, agencies should be providing their own equipment)
+- We have stocks of disposable gloves, face masks, goggles and aprons at the DAAC – please come to the back door and ring the Ruils bell between 10am and 4pm Monday to Friday.
+(Note this is for PAs who you employ and Self-Employed PAs only, agencies should be providing their own equipment)

 - If you are using a care agency to provide support, they should be following this guidance: